-As the body of work carry on on growing, in came the guns as subject-matter, where guns stop being guns but just paitings.
-And one day, in front of dyptich that was too big and heavy, armed with a stolen photo from a friend that was in Territorial Army and had serve in Basra, I needed references for a landscape where soldiers would hide or merge into.
-A couple of subsequent trips back to my country Venezuela, afforded the opportunity to build on a unintentional photographic archive of urban jungle that I still use.
-And slowly, soldiers gave way to monster-like plants, beautiful, dark and broody and just as menacing while lying in wait.
+One day, I stood in front of diptych that was too big and heavy, armed with a stolen photo from a friend from the Territorial Army that served in Basra. camouflage needed a landscape where to hide for this large format.
+A couple of subsequent trips back to my country Venezuela, afforded the opportunity to build on a unintentional photographic archive of urban jungle that is still in use.
+And slowly, soldiers gave way to monster-like plants, beautiful, dark and broody drawings, and just as menacing as soldiers while lying in wait.
 Please see what comes next, TROPICO CAMUFLADO